 2. Avoid Appropriation:

 Cultural appropriation is a concern.
-It’s crucial to appreciate and celebrate these styles without appropriating or misrepresenting their cultural roots.
+It is essential to appreciate these styles through proper cultural recognition instead of misrepresenting them.

 3. Educate Yourself: